Louisiana COVID cases start edging up again with omicron

 BATON ROUGE, La.
-(AP) — Months after emerging from a fourth surge of the coronavirus outbreak, Louisiana again is starting to see growing numbers of COVID-19 cases, with the state at risk of another spike as the omicron variant of the virus spreads.
+(AP) — Months after emerging from a fourth surge of the coronavirus outbreak, Louisiana again is seeing growing numbers of COVID-19 cases, and an infectious disease expert said Monday the state is entering another spike as the omicron variant of the virus spreads.

+“We’ve been through it so many times that the telltale signs are all there,” said Dr. Catherine O’Neal, the chief medical officer of Our Lady of the Lake Regional Medical Center in Baton Rouge.

 Data released Monday by the Louisiana Department of Health shows the number of new cases of the coronavirus illness reached more than 2,300 since Friday — and more than 4,800 over the past week.
 That’s more than double the amount of new cases from the prior week.